-- 4. "Re-vegetation" shall mean using grasses, shrubs, trees and other vegetation native to the area, or an agriculture or silviculture crop suitable to the surrounding areas, all of which are well adapted to the soil conditions and planted in a manner appropriate to achieve permanent re-vegetation which will minimize soil erosion and surface water runoff, stabilize slopes and conceal the effects of the mining.
-Quality topsoil that is available onsite shall be stockpiled, segregated and retained on-site for re-vegetation during the reclamation process. - 5.
-"Excavation" shall mean the digging, stripping, or removal by any process of natural materials or deposits from their natural State and location, said materials and deposits to include oil, gas, rock, stone, minerals, shell, sand, marl, peat and soil, but not including sod.
-Excavation shall not include the creation of water bodies undertaken as a part of a planned unit development or other subdivision nor shall it include activities associated with the construction of storm water management facilities. - c.
-Supplemental Regulations - 1.
-Mining operations shall only be allowed on property where both the Mining Future Land Use and Mining Zoning District are in place. - 2.
-Mining Master Plan Permit Required.
+- 1. Mining operations shall only be allowed on property where both the Mining Future Land Use and Mining Zoning District are in place. - 2.
 A mining operation must obtain Final Development Order from the County prior to the commencement of the mining activity, hereinafter referred to as a Mining Master Plan Permit.
-The application for a Mining Master Plan Permit shall, to the extent possible, be reviewed concurrently with a related application for a Comprehensive Plan amendment and/or rezoning. - 1.
-Phasing Required.
+The application for a Mining Master Plan Permit shall, to the extent possible, be reviewed concurrently with a related application for a Comprehensive Plan amendment and/or rezoning. - 3.
 The excavation of the mine shall be conducted in phases, as set forth in the Mining Master Plan, so as to expose the least amount of land surface practical at any time during the mining operations.
 The activity to be conducted during each phase shall be described in the Mining Master Plan and shall be based on a variety of factors, including but not limited to, the type soil being excavated, the location and size of the mine, the duration of the operation, the location of length of the deposits being excavated and the susceptibility of the site to erosion and fugitive dust emissions, and the presence or absence of buffers and setbacks that will impact the aesthetics and the environment. - 4.
-The Mining Master Plan Permit application and review process: - (a) Applicant shall submit a Mining Master Plan application with the required submittals to the Department and the Department shall conduct a sufficiency review within twenty (20) business days.
-If the Department determines that the information is substantially incomplete, it shall inform the applicant in writing of the deficiencies.
-The developer may submit an amended plan within sixty (60)
+The site for a mine shall: - (a) Have a minimum land area of five acres. - (b) Have legal access to a public right-of-way that will insure the ingress and egress for the mining operation does not take place on a Local Road in an established neighborhood. - 5.
+The actual excavation area shall be subject to the following minimum setbacks: - (a) 100 feet of any public roadway; - (b) 500 feet of a natural water body; except that when the water body has not been meandered by the State and it is located entirely within the property boundaries of the mining operation, the setback may be reduced to 50 feet. - (c) 25 feet from a delineated wetland; except that encroachment into a wetland system may be allowed if it is determined to be an integral part of the mining activity or the Board determines the encroachment is necessary for the reasonable operation of the mine and the impact to the wetland system is negligible or sufficiently mitigated.
+The encroachment must be permitted by the Department of Environmental Protection, and the owner or operator of the mine must mitigate any net loss to the wetland system.